Battle of Mindat: First battle

 After the arrest of anti-junta activists, fighting was reignited in Mindat, beginning on 24 April.
 The CDF routinely ambushed junta military convoys arriving as reinforcements.
 The Battle of Mindat became the first large-scale armed conflict arising from the 2021 coup.
 As a response, the junta cut off food and water supplies and declared martial law on 26 April.
 The CDF fighters, although poorly armed with little more than traditional hunting rifles, greatly outnumbered the junta.
 They also used their knowledge of the terrain to their advantage.

-The fighting continued until a ceasefire on 27 April, where the junta released seven activists.
+The fighting continued until a ceasefire on 27 April, when the junta released seven activists.
 However, the situation was not fully resolved with the junta demanding that its soldiers be allowed into Mindat, while the CDF continued demanding the release of five more activists.

 Second battle

 These demands eventually caused the reignition of fighting in Mindat on 12 May.

 The resumption of fighting on 12 May saw the junta's forces shelling the town with mortars and other heavy equipment.
 The CDF ambushed another junta military convoy of six vehicles, seizing weaponry and routing the convoy.
 The junta stormed the town on 15 May, firing heavy weapons accompanied by airstrikes, and the CDF withdrew along with thousands of residents, to plan their next move.
 Fighting reportedly lasted from around 6:30 AM to 8:30 AM.

-By 13 May, the town's local government, who had initially opposed the junta, was ousted and the town came back under the junta's control.
+By 13 May, the town's local government, which had initially opposed the junta, was ousted and the town came back under the junta's control.
 Eight CDF deaths were reported, while twenty were injured, according to residents of Mindat.